Improving Access and Circulation - The People's Loop

 Feedback from this community consultation and others held by the Trust indicated that the community supported improvements to the Park, identifying the need to upgrade facilities as the population density of the region increases and the Park plays a greater role within the community.

-The Trust recognises the growing problem of conflict between the different modes of transport used within the Park – cars, bicycles and pedestrians.
-The Trust has identified three elements exacerbating the conflicts between these Park users:
+The Trust recognised the growing problem of conflict between the different modes of transport used within the Park – cars, bicycles and pedestrians.
+The Trust identified three elements exacerbating the conflicts between these Park users:

 - the Park is experiencing increase visitation growth which will increase over time as a result of new residential and employment development in Parramatta and the region;

 - existing path and road infrastructure is not suitable for a diversity of users; and

 - the speed of cars and bicycles increases risk to all Park users.

 The Trust reviewed how to make walking and cycling safer by changing the way cars move and park in Parramatta Park.
 In order to respond to the challenges the Park faces both now and in the future, a transport study was conducted, testing numerous design options for improving circulation within the Park, called The People’s Loop.